The BookMooch Experience

 We registered to BookMooch on the 20th of July.
 In the beginning a new user is expected to fill an inventory.
 This means typing into the system the books you have and are willing to send to other users.
 Sending books gives you points which you can use to get books from others; three points if you send a book abroad and one point for domestic delivery.
 You get 0.1 points for each book you add to your inventory.
 When you ask for a book, it's called mooching, and it costs you two points abroad and one point domestic.

 The system is rather clear and simple to use when and if everything goes fine, but this was not the case with us.
 We wrote to the profile that we prefer e-books to printed books, which was a taboo subject.
-Soon there was an e-mail from New Zealand claiming that e-books are illegal and soon after that our profile was edited behind our back with blatant lies about e-books being illegal.
+Soon there was an e-mail from New Zealand claiming that e-books are illegal and after that our profile was edited behind our back with blatant lies about e-books being illegal.
 In the meanwhile, nobody from the administration bothered to contact us.

 Now we have points left for ordering five to ten books, but some anonymous person from the BookMooch administration disabled our account so that we are not able to use the points.
 The system worked extremely well for getting rid of books, but unfortunately not that well for receiving books in return.
-This is how the BookMooch worked in practise

 Too Good To Be True?